 Learn to critically evaluate resources for accuracy

-2. Visit the Bogus and hoax websites linked to below.
+4. Visit the Bogus and hoax websites linked below.
 These are a source of fun and entertainment for many, and a great opportunity to apply your evaluation skills.

-3. Use one of the Evaluation Rubrics to substantiate why these three sites are a hoax or bogus.
+3. Use the CRAAP test to substantiate why these three sites are a hoax or bogus.
 Include this evaluation in your Google Document.

-After you have completed all the steps in the unit it is time for your final assignment.
+After you have completed all the steps in the course it is time for your final assignment.
 Move on to your Searching Safely and Strategically assignment.

 Addressing the ISTE Standards For Educators